Logo

 We use Safepay so we also want to update the pathnames for that product.
 The ME123501 table stores what I need to update and it’s the DLFILAPTH field.

 Sidebar: who named these tables and fields?
-Crazy!
+Crazy field names!

 How do we do this?

-I’ve gone a little medium-tech on this and set up the various steps in a single SQL job.
+I've gone a little medium-tech on this and set up the various steps in a single SQL job.
 I could have created a stored procedure to do this all for me but what I wanted was a method that was easy to update if changes are needed in the future.
-I also wanted our IT department to understand the moving parts instead of having a “black box” stored procedure where you didn’t know what it did.
+I also wanted our IT department to understand the moving parts instead of having a "black box" stored procedure where they don't know what it does.

 Example: for “Refresh Prod A to Test A”, my steps look something like this: